TetraStation/TetraStation/.github/CONTRIBUTING.md

 the source code.

-After setting it up, optionally navigate your git commandline to the project folder and run the command: 'git config blame.ignoreRevsFile .git-blame-ignore-revs'
+After setting it up, optionally navigate your git commandline to the project folder and run the command:
+`git config blame.ignoreRevsFile .git-blame-ignore-revs` This hides commits that were only whitespace changes, so that git-blame gives more useful information.

 There are a [list of guides on the wiki](http://www.tgstation13.org/wiki/index.php/Guides#Development_and_Contribution_Guides)